Q. Where is the Financial Aid office?

 Q. How do I get my books with financial aid?

-A: BridgeValley has an online bookstore, MBS Direct, which students may utilize for book purchases and rentals.
+A: BridgeValley has an online bookstore which students may utilize for book purchases and rentals.
 Students may choose to pay with a credit/debit card, check, money order, or financial aid.

 Q. How do I use the financial aid option at MBS Direct?